DragonSenses/Algorithms/LeetCode/3-longest-substring-without-repeating-characters/problem.md

     Set<Character> set = new HashSet<>();
     int left = 0;
     int right = 0;
-    int max = -1;
+    int max = 0;

     while (right < s.length()) {
       if (!set.contains(s.charAt(right))) {
-        set.add(s.charAt(right));
+        // If the character is not in the set, add it and move the right pointer set.add(s.charAt(right));
         right++;
-        // Update the maximum
-        max = Math.max(set.size(), max);
+        // Update the maximum length of the substring max = Math.max(set.size(), max);
       } else {
-        set.remove(s.charAt(left));
+        // If the character is already in the set, remove the leftmost character set.remove(s.charAt(left));
         left++;
       }